GENI-NSF/geni-tools/README-omni.txt

         omni.py -o getversion

 Aggregates queried:
- - Single URL given in -a argument, if provided, ELSE
+ - Single URL given in -a argument or URL listed under that given nickname in omni_config, if provided, ELSE
  - List of URLs given in omni_config aggregates option, if provided, ELSE
  - List of URNs and URLs provided by the selected clearinghouse